SovietRulez/SBShops/README.md

 *Planned updates*
 I plan on bringing in weaponshops, and "blackmarket" locations(shops that wont show up on map.
 This is a planned update and I have yet to start it.
 Thank you

-Go into qb-shops and edit line 1 server side event to
+Put the config for qb-shops in replace of its current, Or comment out the vectors for the shops Go into qb-shops and edit line 1 server side event to
 ```lua
 RegisterServerEvent('qb-shops:server:UpdateShopItems')